 If you want advanced features like on-the-fly image optimization, BunnyCDN offers it at an extra cost.

-However, what it lacks is DNS-level protection or Website Firewall.
+However, what it lacks is DNS-level protection or a Web Application Firewall.
 If it is a must, Cloudflare or Stackpath can be a better option for you.

 The main advantage of using Cloudflare is its DNS-level protection, that too for free.

 To integrate Cloudflare, you have to change your domain’s nameservers.
 After that, Cloudflare acts as a shield (reverse proxy) in front of your origin server, in addition to serving static content from edge servers.